-The missionary meeting should always kindle anew the de-sire for service in the hearts of the members.
-All the songs, size for service in the hearts of the members.
+The missionary meeting should always kindle anew the desire for service in the hearts of the members.
+All the songs, sire for service in the hearts of the members.
 All the songs, the scriptures read, and every part of the program should contribute to this end.
 One of the popular recruiting posters in England has been, "Your King Needs You."
-Thousands of young hearts have answered that appeal, and gladly en-listed in the service.
+Thousands of young hearts have answered that appeal, and gladly enlisted in the service.
 So, young people, your King needs you.
-First-rate men are needed to defend their country; so, too, our heavenly King needs the heat wears of our life the too, our heavenly King needs the best years of our life, the best preparation we can possibly obtain, willing hearts, the loyalty, and untiring service.
+First-rate men are needed to defend their country; they not not heavenly king needs the heat wears of our life the too, our heavenly King needs the best years of our life, the best preparation we can possibly obtain, willing hearts, loyalty, and untiring service.

-Mission Maps.-One of the first things that every society should do is to get a set of the mission maps.
+Mission Maps. - One of the first things that every society should do is to get a set of the mission maps.
 Have you yours?
 These maps are needed by both Senior and Junior societies, and can be used year after year.
-A set of seven maps, including China, Panama and the Canal Zone, Austra-lia and the Pacific Islands, Africa, South America, Japan and Kana and the Pacific Islands, Africa, South America, Japan and Korea, and India, will be sent for seventy-five cents, postpaid.
+A set of seven maps, including China, Panama and the Canal Zone, Australia and the Pacific Islands, Africa, South America, Japan and Land Ladia will sent to the se Korea, and India, will be sent for seventy-five cents, postpaid.
 No sets will be broken.
 These maps may be ordered of the Review and Herald Publishing Association, Takoma Park, Washington, D. C.

-Map Talk (Senior). -The one giving this talk should study our organization of the West Indies, and get the divisions fixed well in mind, giving the different conferences to which the islands and groups belong.
+Map Talk (Senior).-The one giving this talk should study our organization of the West Indies, and get the divisions fixed well in mind, giving the different conferences to which the islands and groups belong.
 Add interesting items about the people, the leading geographical features, etc. The talk should not occupy more than five or six minutes; but it should fairly bristle with interest.